Skip to content

 idx = np.linspace(0, N-2, N-1)

-# Create pattern of zero's and ones
+# Create pattern of zeros and ones

 b[idx % 2 == 0] = 0